Black Picture Show

-Black Picture Show is a play written by Bill Gunn in 1975.
-Clive Barnes of the New York Times described it as having "brilliant writing".

-Black Picture Show was originally performed at the Vivian Beaumont Theater.
-The play deals with the conversations between an ageing black screenwriter, playwright, and poet, and his son, among others.
+Black Picture Show is a play written by Bill Gunn at the height of the Black Arts Movement, in 1975.
+Clive Barnes of The New York Times described it as having "brilliant writing".
+The play deals with the conversations between an aging, mentally ill Black screenwriter, playwright, and poet and his son, also an artist.
 It was also published as a book.